cben/mathdown/README.md

   * firepad only includes pre-built dist/firepad.js in tagged versions since v1.0.0.
     E.g. v1.1.0 would work, but it declares dependency on firebase 2.0.x, so for now firepad v1.0.0 seems safer.

-I'm directly working in `gh-pages` branch without a `master` branch, as that's the simplest thing that could possibly work (http://oli.jp/2011/github-pages-workflow/ lists several alternatives).
+I'm directly working in `gh-pages` branch without a `master` branch.
+GH Pages is no longer the primary hosting but it's still useful to test the static version works.

 ## Test(s)